thatdavidguy/Evolutionary-optimisation-Conway-s-Game-of-Life/README.md

 ## Prerequisites
 Python 3.x

 Pygame library
 ## Usage
 Clone the repository.
 Install the required dependencies (pygame).

+### Simulation
-Run the script.
+Run the ConwaysGameofLife.py script

 Click on the screen to add or remove cells.

-Press the spacebar to start or pause the evolution.
+Press the spacebar to start or pause the simulation.

 Close the window to exit the game.

+### Evolution
+Run the Simulation.ipnyb cells

+to run evoltionary optimization on set grid to obtain the most amount of cells on screen within 10,000 steps

 ## Examples
 3x3 initial Grid Simulation: